top of page

 Tooth Colored Fillings

-Used to prevent the spread of tooth decay or correct any cosmetic damage, a filling is just one of the ways we preserve your health.
+Used to prevent the spread of tooth decay or tooth fracture, a filling is just one of the ways we preserve your health.
 There are two different types of fillings: amalgam (otherwise known as silver fillings) and composite resin, the color of which can be customized to match your natural teeth.

 At Smile Aurora Dental, we are a mercury free office and thus we do not place silver fillings.
 Tooth colored fillings require less removal of tooth structure and are more aesthetically pleasing in appearance.